A HISTORY OF FEATHERSTONE

 The reason why the committee has started donating money to the Devonshire Hospital is not stated, but perhaps Featherstone people were being sent there for hydrotherapy treatment.
 The photo of the ladies baths at Buxton is from Wonders of the Peak.

-By October the casing was up to the roof, and the £500 cost had been raised.
-It was then found the lead had rotted and caused other damage.
-It was decided to replace it with concrete, and the celebrations for completion were delayed.
+the £500 cost had been raised.
+It was then found the lead had rotted and

 The scheme was completed in November and a series of celebrations was organised.
 The parishes of Purston, Whitwood and Whitwood Mere which were originally part of Featherstone Parish asked to be involved so representatives from each were invited.